influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/migrate-tsm-to-iox.md

 ---
 title: Migrate data from TSM to IOx in InfluxDB Cloud
 description: >
-  To migrate data from a TSM-backed InfluxDB Cloud organization to an InfluxDB IOx-backed organization, query the data in time-based batches and write the queried data to an IOx bucket in your InfluxDB Cloud organization.
+  To migrate data from a TSM-powered InfluxDB Cloud organization to an InfluxDB Cloud Serverless organization powered by InfluxDB IOx, query the data in time-based batches and write the queried data to an IOx bucket in your InfluxDB Cloud Serverless organization.
 menu:
   influxdb_cloud_serverless:
-    name: Migrate from TSM to IOx
+    name: Migrate from TSM to Serverless
     parent: Migrate data
 weight: 102
 alt_engine: /influxdb/cloud/migrate-data/migrate-cloud-to-cloud/
 ---

-To migrate data from an InfluxDB Cloud organization backed by TSM to an organization backed by InfluxDB IOx, query the data from your TSM backed buckets in time-based batches and write the queried data to a bucket in your InfluxDB IOx-backed organization.
+To migrate data from an InfluxDB Cloud (TSM) organization to an InfluxDB Cloud Serverless organization powered by InfluxDB IOx, query the data from your TSM-powered buckets in time-based batches and write the queried data to a bucket in your InfluxDB Cloud Serverless organization.
 Because full data migrations will likely exceed your organizations' limits and adjustable quotas, migrate your data in batches.

-The following guide provides instructions for setting up an InfluxDB task that queries data from an InfluxDB Cloud TSM-backed bucket in time-based batches and writes each batch to another InfluxDB Cloud IOx-backed bucket in another organization.
+The following guide provides instructions for setting up an InfluxDB task that queries data from an InfluxDB Cloud TSM-powered bucket in time-based batches and writes each batch to an InfluxDB Cloud Serverless IOx-powered bucket in another organization.

 {{% cloud %}}